Vista API Concepts

 There are multiple different endpoints you can use to access each Vista record and interact with the data.

-For example, both of the following endpoints get an invoice batch entry object from the cache, but use different paths and parameters to access this data:
+For example, both of the following endpoints get an invoice batch entry object from the cache, but use different paths and parameters to access this data.
+These are the recommended endpoints to use.

 subscribers/{subscriber_code}/vista/ap/2/data/inv_batch_entries/cache/keyid/{KeyID}